Mecklenburg County Detention Center violating state supervision rules

+A WCNC Charlotte investigation found the jail is violating state rules when it comes to minimum supervision standards.

-"We don't have the staff to make those standards," Sheriff Garry McFadden acknowledged.
+"We don't have the staff to make those standards," Sheriff Garry McFadden said in an interview with WCNC Charlotte's Nate Morabito.
 "We're doing the best we can."

-State rules require at least two supervision rounds and inmate observation every hour and four supervision rounds and inmate observation every hour for inmates who are on what's considered special watch.
+State rules require at least two supervision rounds and inmate observation every hour.
+It also requires four supervision rounds and inmate observation every hour for inmates who are on what's considered special watch.

-Sheriff McFadden said his department is pulling officers from the courts, road and reserves to try and increase staffing.
+McFadden said his department is reassigning officers from the courts, community patrol, and reserves to try and increase detention center staffing.

 "That is a concern," he said of the agency's failure to meet the minimum standards.